-Our leaflet provides further information about the films including details of the contributors.
+Our leaflet provides further information about the films including the details of the contributors.

 Event, webinars and Twitterchat

-Held in March, 100 staff and students from 15 institutions, as well as colleagues from the school sector.
+In March 2018, we held an event with staff and students from Scottish institutions and colleagues from the school sector.
 This provided an opportunity to shared their practice on, ‘What's worked and what hasn't?
 (2013-2017).
 We have published all resources from this event below.

 - Focus On: Feedback from Assessment (PPTX, 8.72MB)